hyperspy/hyperspy/doc/dev_guide/intro.rst

 HyperSpy works and to build a broad overview of the code as it stands is to use it -- so what are you waiting for? :ref:`Install HyperSpy <install-label>`!

-The HyperSpy :ref:`User Guide <user_guide-label>` also provides a good overview of all the parts of the code that are currently implemented as well as much information about how everything works -- so read it well.
+The HyperSpy :ref:`User Guide <user_guide>` also provides a good overview of all the parts of the code that are currently implemented as well as much information about how everything works -- so read it well.

-2. Got a problem? -- ask!
+1. Got a problem? -- ask!
 -------------------------

 Open source projects are all about community -- we put in much effort to make